 When I created this recipe, I wasn’t out to make the most authentic enchiladas ever (as evidenced by my use of flour tortillas).
 I also didn’t want to spend time individually frying each tortilla as they traditionally do for enchiladas.

 But I did want these Easy Chicken Enchiladas to have elements of authentic flavor.
 So I used queso fresco, a Mexican farmers cheese that you often see at Mexican restaurants.
-It has a little bit of a sour kick to balance out the rich flavor of the enchilada sauce.
+It has a little bit of a sour flavor to balance out the richness of the enchilada sauce.

 Bake enchiladas as directed, then cover the pan with a layer of plastic wrap and a layer of aluminum foil.
 Freeze for up to 3 months.
 To serve, remove the plastic wrap and replace the foil.
 Heat in a 350°F oven for 1 hour, or until warm throughout.